outpaddling/LPJS/README.md

-- Minimal configuration: HPC sysadmins should only be required to provide information that cannot be determined automatically, such as which computers on the network are authorized to act as nodes nodes.
+- Minimal configuration: HPC sysadmins should only be required to provide information that cannot be determined automatically, such as which computers on the network are authorized to act as compute nodes.
 Compute node hardware specifications are automatically detected on all platforms.
 Most configuration parameters will simply be overrides of reasonable defaults.